Vision

 How first-time install starts today

-A supported server comes first.
+Choose the environment first.
 Owner handoff comes before the job is called done.

 01